Daniel-Peretz/LuxuryCouponsBackend/README.md

 ## Installations 🔧
 I've used IntelliJ IDEA for the development environment.

-For cheking the program - Download to zip and follow the instructions:
+For cheking the program - Download to zip, export the zip and follow the instructions:

 click File -> Open -> choose pom.xml in the project folder -> OK.